mmob-tech/public-docs/docs/partners/How-to-Install-the-MMOB-Marketplace.md

 ----------

-## 3. Call the integration with the right user configuration
+## 3. Call the Integration with the right user configuration

 #### Add a container for your integration